Updated: 12/26/2022 | Is CBD Safe For Someone Recovering From Drug Addiction?

 Drug addiction isn’t just a medical problem.
 It’s also an economic one.
 The United States alone loses more than $750 billion annually in drug use-related expenses, including healthcare costs, reduced workplace productivity, and crime-related expenses.
 So, addicts must seek urgent medical treatment.

-Causes and Symptoms of Drug Addiction
+Causes and Symptoms of a Drug Addiction

 Genetic predisposition accounts for between 40 and 60 percent of the risks of addiction.
 Besides genetic predisposition, the environment also plays a significant role in influencing a person’s tendency to abuse drugs.